Levelynx flood monitoring sensor deployed in the field

 Levelynx 60GHz radar sensor

-• Non-contact measurement
+• Proven, cost-effective measurement

-• Millimeter precision
+• Millimeter precision, maintenance-free

 • Non-contact operation